 Tanner realized that the perfect way to deal with the festering alewives was to introduce a natural predator into their midst.
 The best part was, he could also turn the lakes into a sportfisher’s paradise in the same stride.
 In his mind, one fish was up to the task more than any other: Pacific Salmon.

 The only problem was finding the eggs.
 Tanner knew how hard this was to do from his days in Colorado.
-Luckily, biologists had concocted a new type of pasteurized dish pellet, precisely at that time.
+Luckily, biologists had concocted a new type of dry pellet to feed baby Salmon, precisely at that time.
 Stocking fish was about to change completely, nation-wide.
 Soon after, Tanner learned that the state of Oregon fisheries department had Coho Salmon eggs to spare.

 One phone call later, a million Coho eggs were on their way to Michigan.

 The experiment worked like a charm.
 As soon as Coho established a foothold in the lakes, they started feasting on the alewives, and the entire ecosystem started to slowly rebound.
 Soon after, Tanner and his colleagues started introducing other species of fish.
 Thanks to them, the Great Lakes have become a multi-million dollar recreational fishery.

 Nowadays, the alewives are all but gone.
 With no food source, the Salmon population has started to dwindle, and scientists no longer see the need to continue stocking them.
 But this is not a bad thing.

 What’s actually happening is that the Great Lakes are finally starting to return to their natural state.
 With the invasive species gone, Lake Trout and Walleye are coming back, and Whitefish is as abundant as ever.
 This is the ultimate success of Howard Tanner’s plan.
 But that’s not all.

 In 2012, the United States Fish and Wildlife Service estimated the annual net value of the recreational fishing industry on the Great Lakes to be somewhere between $393 million and $1.47 billion.